hayesben/Athena/README.md

 The proceeding steps, which will take several hours to run, need only be executed once – now the training can begin.

-By selecting the training option, Athena will use the clean corpus file to create a word embedding model – this will be stored in ***model.bin***.
+By selecting the ***Train [T]*** option, Athena will use the clean corpus file to create a word embedding model – this will be stored in ***model.bin***.
 If training has taken place before, Athena will attempt to load the existing model and continue training from the current state.
 If not, Athena will learn the vocabulary and build a seeded, but untrained, model file and start training from here.

-To query the model, simply select the load option and type in a word or phrase.
+To query the model, simply select the ***Query [Q]*** option and type in a word or phrase.

 For example, typing in the word *write* will return related words and also its context.